vinc-vincentAI/vinc_crawler/README.md

 # vinc_crawler

+To put this spider to work, go to the project’s top level directory and run:

-scrapy crawl product -s LOG_LEVEL=INFO --output=product.csv
+scrapy crawl product -s LOG_LEVEL=INFO --output=product_data.csv